-The Roman Space Telescope will provide a unique window into astrophysics phenomena that complements other current and future space- and groundbased observatories.
+The Roman Space Telescope will provide a unique window into astrophysics phenomena that complements other current and future space- and ground-based observatories.
 Roman will build on the work of other observatories, including:

-- The Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST) by gathering high-resolution near-infrared images of large portions of the sky - NASA's James Webb Space Telescope (JWST) by identifying targets for follow-up spectroscopy - NASA's Kepler missions and Transiting Exoplanet Survey Satellite (TESS) by providing detections of cool and small exoplanets through microlensing
+- The Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST) by gathering high-resolution near-infrared images of large portions of the sky - NASA's Hubble (HST) and James Webb (JWST) space telescopes by identifying targets for follow-up imaging and spectroscopy - NASA's Kepler missions and Transiting Exoplanet Survey Satellite (TESS) by providing detections of cool and small exoplanets through microlensing